simonbrowndotje/barista-express/README.md

 I followed the advice on [How to Set Palm Tamper Depth | Breville Barista Express - Lifestyle Lab](https://www.youtube.com/watch?v=LZBbDMYPDGI), which basically sets the tamper to the same depth as the Razor tool that ships with the Barista Express.
 This didn't work at all for me.

 [How Hard Should You Tamp?](https://www.baristahustle.com/blog/how-hard-should-you-tamp/) is a great article on tamping, and it made me realise that although you can't "tamp too hard", there is a minimum tamp that you need to compress the ground coffee.
 With some beans and doses, tamping to the level suggested by the Razor tool isn't enough.
 The Razor tool depth is really the _maximum_ level of coffee in the basket.
 The thing that really fixed my lack of consistency and channeling was tamping harder - I wasn't compressing the coffee enough, and the shots were channelling, which ultimately led to the sourness.
+A good starting point is to just tamp *hard*, and don't be tempted to use tamping pressure to influence the extraction time.

 Back to the tamper/distributor combo tool; I initially used the distribution side (on the minimum setting) to smooth out/level the ground coffee, and then tamped to compress the coffee.
 I think the distribution tool helps push the coffee grounds towards the edge of the basket, resulting in a better seal than just tamping.
 It also provides a much easier (and flat) starting point for tamping.
 This distribution/tamping combination hugely improved shot flow/timing/taste consistency.